Profit Trailer- Bot review, ultimate Profit Trailer settings. Bitcoin Cryptobot that makes lots of money!

 Click here to sign up for Binance, the most trustworthy and profitable exchange.
 Binance has an amazing number of coins with huge potential, and the CEO has appeared in the media (he was recently featured on the front page of Forbes printed edition)! and they support a lot of Blockchain projects and startups.

 Profit Trailer feeder is a very popular addon to PT which can dynamically adjust your settings in different volatility, market conditions helping you create a system that switches buy and sell strategy according to what the coin or market is doing.
 The PTF settings I use now put many of the settings I’ve described together into a superfile.
 I know both the creator Mehtadone (we actually live near each other in London!)
 And the guy who does the demonstrations in the PTF videos, J-Rod, who is one of the founders of Cryptoprofitbot official distributer of PTF.
 I have recently met Mehtadone in person and we have recorded a tutorial on PTF 1.5 plus a half hour interview behind the history and purpose of PTF!

 Click here to watch aworld exclusive- the first ever interview with PTF’s creator Mehtadone where we spend 40 minutes looking at a PTF config file!

 Note that PTF is developed by an independent team of advanced PTF users and if you want support or help for that you will need to visit the PTF Dischord group rather than the PT Discord group.
-At some point I may be doing a joint video with one or both of them plus an extended article on it…so stay tuned!

 Edit I just recently created a new thread on Bitcointalk.
 If you have a question for me this is now the first point of call as I’ve been getting far too many messages and emails I simply can’t keep up with them, and I’ve decided I might as well allow everyone to see a wider range of questions and answers in one place.